MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 |.jt|.pjt|

 The next table lists the remaining file types that support native protection by the Azure Information Protection client, and that can also be classified.
 You will recognize these as file types for Microsoft Office apps.
-The supported file formats for these file types are the 97-2003 file formats and Office Open XML formats for the following Office programs: Word, Excel, and PowerPoint
+The supported file formats for these file types are the 97-2003 file formats and Office Open XML formats for the following Office programs: Word, Excel, and PowerPoint.

 For these files, the file name extension remains the same after the file is protected by a Rights Management service.